St Mark's Church, Dundela: Bells

 The bell tower contains a peal of ten bells, hung for change ringing.
 When the church was built, it was intended for there to be a ring of bells in the tower, and an eight-bell frame was provided, however only the treble and tenor were bought, due to the severe movement of the structure when these bells were rung.
 In the 1950s, a legacy was found providing for the installation of a ring, and the church commissioned John Taylor & Co of Loughborough, England, for a ring of ten bells.

 The new ring, in the key of F#, was installed in 1955 in a new cast iron frame, and were dedicated on 23 April 1955 by the Reverend William Kerr, Bishop of Down and Dromore.
 Due to the structural movement, these were placed very low in the tower, and the weight of the tenor was kept as low as possible.

 C. S. Lewis

 The church is best known in popular culture for its connection to C. S. Lewis (1898–1963), whose grandfather, Thomas Hamilton, was the first rector of the parish.
 Lewis was baptised in the church by him on 29 January 1899 as an infant.
 It is popularly believed that the character Aslan, from The Chronicles of Narnia, was based on the door handle of a lion (the Lion of Saint Mark) on the front door of the rectory.
 A replica is now installed in its place.

 Lewis and his brother Warren (1895–1973) donated a window to the church in memory of their parents in 1935.
+The glass artist was Michael Healy.